-Although age spots frequently develop as a result of sun exposure, you can also get them from tanning beds and even overhead lighting.
+Although dark spots frequently develop as a result of sun exposure, you can also get them from tanning beds and even overhead lighting.
 Younger people can also develop age spots, especially if they spend a lot of time in the sun.
 There are various factors that make you more susceptible to age spots, including the following:

 Dark spots vary in size, ranging from the size of a freckle to more than a ½ inch in diameter.
 They typically appear on the face and the back of the hands.
 They may also appear on your shoulders, upper back, or forearms because those areas receive the most sun exposure.
 Age spots are the result of an excess production of melanin.

 How to Get Rid of all these undesirable Dark Spots and Hyperpigmentation.

 in the first place by avoiding sun exposure and using sunscreen on a regular